MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 localization_priority: Priority
 search.appverid:
 - MET150
-description: Learn about features, planning, configuration, deployment, best practices, and management of OneDrive for enterprises.
+description: Learn about features, planning, configuration, deployment, best practices, and management of OneDrive in an enterprise environment.
 ---

 # OneDrive guide for enterprises